The Crown (TV series): Casting

 By November 2014, Claire Foy had entered negotiations to portray Queen Elizabeth II.
 By May 2015, Vanessa Kirby was in negotiations to portray Princess Margaret.
-In June 2015, John Lithgow was cast as Winston Churchill and Matt Smith was cast as Prince Philip, while Foy was confirmed as Queen Elizabeth II.
-Also starring in the first season were Victoria Hamilton, Jared Harris, and Eileen Atkins.
-Foy would reprise her role as the young Queen in cameos. this has happened both in season 4 and in season 5.
-For her appearance in "48:1", the 8th episode of series 4, Foy won an Emmy.
+In June 2015, John Lithgow was cast as Winston Churchill, Matt Smith was cast as Prince Philip, and Foy was confirmed as Queen Elizabeth II.
+Victoria Hamilton, Jared Harris, and Eileen Atkins were also starring in the first season.
+Foy reprised her role as the young Queen in cameos in seasons 4, 5 and 6.
+For her appearance in "48:1", the eighth episode of season 4, Foy won an Emmy.

-The producers recast the continuing roles with older actors every two seasons, as the timeline moves forward.
+The producers recast the continuing roles with older actors every two seasons as the timeline moves forward.
 In October 2017, Olivia Colman was cast as Queen Elizabeth II for the third and fourth seasons.
 By January 2018, Helena Bonham Carter and Paul Bettany were in negotiations to portray Princess Margaret and Prince Philip, respectively, for these seasons.
-However, by the end of the month Bettany was forced to drop out due to the time commitment required.
+However, by the end of the month, Bettany was forced to drop out due to the time commitment required.
 By the end of March 2018, Tobias Menzies was cast as Prince Philip for the third and fourth seasons.
-In early May 2018, Bonham Carter was confirmed to have been cast, alongside Jason Watkins as Prime Minister Harold Wilson.
+In early May 2018, Bonham Carter was confirmed to have been cast alongside Jason Watkins as Prime Minister Harold Wilson.
 The next month, Ben Daniels was cast as Tony Armstrong-Jones for the third season, along with Erin Doherty joining the series as Princess Anne.
 A month later, Josh O'Connor and Marion Bailey were cast as Prince Charles and the Queen Mother, respectively, for the third and fourth seasons.
 In October 2018, Emerald Fennell was cast as Camilla Shand.
 In December 2018, Charles Dance was cast as Louis Mountbatten.
 In April 2019, Emma Corrin was cast as Lady Diana Spencer for the fourth season.
 Gillian Anderson, who had been rumoured since January 2019 to be in talks to portray Margaret Thatcher in the fourth season, was officially confirmed for the role in September 2019.